HKiOnline/dftui/docs/characters_json_format.md

 - ghoul_character.json - ghoul character sheet in JSON-format
 - human_character.json - human character sheet in JSON-format

-Note, this document overrides any inconsistencies in the example JSON-files listed above.
+Note: this document overrides any inconsistencies in the example JSON files listed above.